Embarcadero/DelphiVCL4Python/samples/ActivityIndicator/readme.md

 5. Press **Ctrl + F9** or choose **Run > Run**.

-6. Change the different options on the form and test the functionlity of the activity indicator.
+6. Change the different options on the form and test the functionality of the activity indicator.
 Modify color, size, animation speed and the type of the activity indicator.

 ## Implementation